Cassytha filiformis: Gall wasps

 A 2018 study revealed how a southern Florida subspecies of this widespread species is involved in a newly discovered form of trophic interaction involving gall-forming cynipid wasps.
 New tendrils will actively seek out galls made by the gall wasp, Belonocnema treatae, on leaves of a host oak tree, Quercus geminata.
 The findings show that galls attacked by haustoria were associated with a 45% less survival rate for the wasps, suggesting that C. filiformis has an important negative impact on gall wasp survival.
 In the study, other species of plant and wasp galls are parasitised by this plant in the southern Florida area too.

+Alkaloids

+A norapophine alkaloid contained in Cassytha americana is called Launobine [20497-21-6].